rain-zxn/polygon-relayer/README.md

-<h1 align=center> Eth Relayer </h1>

-Eth Relayer is an important character of Poly cross-chain interactive protocol which is responsible for relaying cross-chain transaction from and to Ethereum.
+Polygon Relayer is an important character of Poly cross-chain interactive protocol which is responsible for relaying cross-chain transaction from and to Polygon.

 ## Build From Source